Jirga (film): Filming

-After this scene the script called for Smith to carry a small lamb on his shoulders to be sacrificed for the village.
-However, Amirshah got a full sized sheep, which Smith could not carry on his shoulders.
+After this scene, the script called for Smith to carry a small lamb on his shoulders to be sacrificed for the village.
+However, Amirshah got a full-sized sheep, which Smith could not carry on his shoulders.
 Amirshah said he got the large sheep because the animal was actually to be sacrificed and it was a hungry village that he wanted to be able to feed.
 The crew filmed the sheep being sacrificed by the village.

-While filming the final shots of a bus leaving the village the crew saw a U.S. army convoy approaching along the road, and a drone directly over their position.
+While filming the final shots of a bus leaving the village, the crew saw a US army convoy approaching along the road and a drone directly over their position.
 Gilmour ran for their car but was told to slow down as he looked suspicious and had to calmly walk to the car.
 The crew was able to finish shooting safely.